 - A. Residential uses.
-The majority of entrances to units shall be accessed from the street or from a courtyard accessible and visible from the street.
-Note: Residential lobbies and common spaces shall follow the non-residential requirements. - Primary entrances shall be distinguished through architectural features such as front porches, overhead projections, or recessed planes. - Pathways from the sidewalk to any required pedestrian entrances shall be at least 3 feet in width and separate from parking and driveways. - Doorways shall be set back at least 8 feet from the Minimum Sidewalk line. - B. Non-residential uses.
-Primary entries shall be located on the primary frontage and open into the public realm (e.g. a sidewalk or public open space); secondary entrances at the side or rear of a building are permitted. - In CG, recessed entries at least 32 inches deep are required adjacent Lincoln Avenue. - Entrances shall be covered by architectural features such as overhead projections (e.g. a canopy or awning) or recessed planes. - Grade separation, measured from finished sidewalk grade, shall be 0 feet for primary entrances facing Lincoln Avenue.
+Primary entries shall be located on the primary frontage for dwelling units adjacent the street.
+Note: Residential lobbies and common spaces shall follow the non-residential requirements. - Primary entrances shall be distinguished through architectural features such as front porches, overhead projections, or recessed planes. - Pathways from the sidewalk to any required pedestrian entrances shall be at least 3 feet in width and separate from parking and driveways. - 3.
+Doorways shall be set back at least 8 feet from the Minimum Sidewalk line. - B. Non-residential uses.
+Primary entries shall be located on the primary frontage and open into the public realm (e.g. a sidewalk or public open space); secondary entrances at the side or rear of a building are permitted. - Entrances shall be covered architectural features such as overhead projections (e.g. a canopy or awning) or recessed planes. - Grade separation, measured from finished sidewalk grade, shall be 0 feet for primary entrances facing Fair Oaks Avenue and Orange Grove Boulevard.
 Secondary entrances are not required to be at 0 feet if parcel frontage is sloped.